1966 Palomares incident

-The 1966 Palomares B-52 crash, also called the Palomares incident, occurred on 17 January 1966, when a B-52G bomber of the United States Air Force's Strategic Air Command collided with a KC-135 tanker during mid-air refueling at 31000 ft over the Mediterranean Sea, off the coast of Spain.
-The KC-135 was destroyed when its fuel load ignited, killing all four crew members.
-The B-52G broke apart, killing three of the seven crew members aboard.
+The Palomares incident occurred on 17 January 1966, when a United States Air Force B-52G bomber collided with a KC-135 tanker during mid-air refueling at 31000 ft over the Mediterranean Sea, near the Spanish village of Palomares in Almería province.
+The collision destroyed the tanker, killing all four crew members, and caused the bomber to break apart, resulting in the deaths of three of its seven crew members.
+The B-52G was participating in Operation Chrome Dome, a Cold War airborne alert mission involving continuous flights of nuclear-armed bombers.